Best yoga studio software in 2026

 - Opaque pricing — quotes vary by negotiation

-- Teacher trainings run as workaround over recurring classes
+- Teacher trainings have to be set up as repeating classes

 Mindbody earns its category leadership for franchise and marketplace-dependent operations.
 The friction shows up for single-location boutique yoga studios paying for franchise depth they don't use, or for studios in markets where marketplace discovery is too thin to justify the commission.